mstocco/mariostoc.co/content/traininglog/20221120-challenge2023-31weeksout.md

 Definitely felt the bump in volume by the time [Saturday](javascript:flick('sat');) rolled around.

 Certainly noticing the lack of daylight.

+Despite watching my diet, weight is still at 79Kg.
 ![79Kg](/assets/jpg/weight-20221126.jpeg)

 ![My staple running route these past weeks follows this creek as it meanders toward Beaver Lake](/assets/jpg/IMG_4436-977x550.jpeg PATH ACROSS THE COLQUITZ)